sangwoojun/rv32emulator/README.md

 * m : Reads memory values.
 Memory address prefixed with m (e.g., `m0x1000` or `m1024`) will print four bytes starting from that address.
 If you want to read more values, give the number of bytes as a parameger. e.g., `m0x1000 16`.
 * b : Set breakpoint. e.g., `b17` to set a breakpoint at source code line 17.
 The list of existing breakpoints can be seen with a simple `b` with no suffixes.
 Breakpoints can be removed with an uppercase `B`. e.g., `B16`.
 * l : `l` with no arguments will print the compiled hardware instructions (after translating pseudo-instructions), each with its line number from the original source file.
+* q : `q` with no arguments will exit the emulator

 ## Caveats